6 Keys To Avoiding Leadership Breakdown In A Small Business:

 I don’t know the inner-workings of what happened within the company and anything I say would be speculation, but what I learned was the importance of the old adage, “don’t keep all your eggs in one basket”.
 Or in this case, don’t keep all your knowledge in one person’s head.

-More importantly though, I’m also analyzing what happened and trying to make sure my company doesn’t make the same mistakes.
-Below are six key points of failure to avoid.
+More importantly, though, I’m also analyzing what happened and trying to make sure my company doesn’t make the same mistakes.

 1. Don’t have a Keyman